The rectilinear local crossing number of $K_n$: Lower Bound

 \section{Lower Bound}

 Let $P$ be a set of points in the plane.
-For every two points $p$ and $q$ in the plane, denote by $H^{+}(pq)$ the set of points of $P$ that are on the right side of the \tred{oriented line} $pq$.
-Similarly, define $H^{-}(pq)$ as the set of points of $P$ on the left side of the \tred{oriented line} $pq$.
-If $p$, $q$, and $r$ are three points in the plane, let $S(prq)$ be the set of points of $P$ in the open sector defined by the oriented angle $\angle prq$; that is the sector obtained by rotating a ray counterclockwise around $r$ from $rp$ to $rq$ (excluding both of the rays $rp$ and $rq$). \tred{Finally, let $ \triangle prq $ denote the interior of triangle $ pqr $.} We first prove the following separation lemma.
+For every pair of distinct points $p$ and $q$ in the plane, denote by $H^{+}(pq)$ the set of points of $P$ that are on the right side of the oriented line $pq$.
+Similarly, define $H^{-}(pq)$ as the set of points of $P$ on the left side of the oriented line $pq$.
+If $p$, $q$, and $r$ are three points in the plane, let $S(prq)$ be the set of points of $P$ in the open sector defined by the oriented angle $\angle prq$; that is the sector obtained by rotating a ray counterclockwise around $r$ from $rp$ to $rq$ (excluding both of the rays $rp$ and $rq$).
+Finally, let $ \triangle prq $ denote the interior of triangle $ pqr $.
+We first prove the following separation lemma.

-\begin{lemma} If $P$ is a set of $n\ge 3$ points in the plane, then one of the following occurs: \begin{itemize} \item[(a)] There are two points $p$ and $q$ vertices of the convex hull of $P$ such that
+\begin{lemma} If $P$ is a set of $n\ge 3$ points in the plane, then one of the following occurs: \begin{itemize} \item[(a)] There are two vertices $p$ and $q$ of the convex hull of $P$ such that

-\item[(b)] There are three points $p$, $q$, and $r$ in $P$, such that $p$ and $q$ are \tred{vertices of} the convex hull of $P$ and
+\item[(b)] There are three points $p$, $q$, and $r$ in $P$, such that $p$ and $q$ are vertices of the convex hull of $P$ and

 \end{itemize} \end{lemma}